Intrinsic Image Transfer for Illumination Manipulation: Related Work

-Simultaneously, these methods that strive to decompose an image into different ``intrinsic'' components have drawn great attention with the terminology ``intrinsic images'' introduced by Barrow and Tenenbaum~\cite{barrow1978recovering}.
-This type of technique is always known as intrinsic image decomposition, which, in nature, share similar Retinex-based assumptions.
-In general, it is a highly under-constrained problem to recover the multiple intrinsic layers from single or multiple images.
-In order to solve it, different assumptions, including sparse prior knowledge~\cite{guo2017lime, shen2011intrinsic}, low-rank~\cite{huang2018multispectral,zheng2015illumination} and non-local cues~\cite{zhao2012closed, zosso2015non} have been proposed to give guidance for image decomposition.
-Rother, et al.~\cite{rother2011recovering}, for example, gave an image decomposition method by encoding the sparsity of the reflectance with a Gaussian mixture model.
-Bell, et al.~\cite{bell2014intrinsic} presented a dense conditional random field algorithm for intrinsic image decomposition on a large-scale indoor dataset.
+Simultaneously, intrinsic image decomposition has also drawn great attention since the terminology ``intrinsic images'' was introduced by Barrow and Tenenbaum\cite{barrow1978recovering}.
+The methods essentially share very similar assumptions as Retinex-based methods, while they strive to decompose an image into different ``intrinsic'' components explicitly.
+In general, it is a highly under-constrained problem to recover the multiple intrinsic layers from single or multiple images without any further assumptions.
+In order to obtain a faithful image decomposition, Rother, et al.\cite{rother2011recovering}, for example, gave an image decomposition method by encoding the sparsity of the reflectance with a Gaussian mixture model.
+Bell et al.\cite{bell2014intrinsic} presented a dense conditional random field algorithm for intrinsic image decomposition on a large-scale indoor dataset.
 Recently, more complex computational models were proposed for real-world image decomposition.
-In~\cite{ lombardi2016radiometric}, depth cues with RGB-D cameras were used to infer the intrinsic images.
-Jeon, et al.~\cite{jeon2014intrinsic} introduced an image decomposition model based on locally linear embedding algorithm~\cite{roweis2000nonlinear}, which is related to our model but mainly strives to explicitly decompose an image into shading, reflectance and texture layers.
-Barron and Mailk~\cite{ barron2015shape} also formulated a similar one called ``shape, albedo, and illumination from shading (SAIFS)'' to recover each intrinsic layer from an image.
-Instead, Guo, et al.~\cite{guo2017lime} proposed a model for low-light image enhancement that takes only illumination layer into account under dark channel prior.
-Notice that these decomposition-based methods always use a layer-remapping operator as an indispensable post-processing step to manipulate the image illumination; however, it is easy to introduce artifacts because the layer-remapping is out of the constraints of the intrinsic image decomposition.
+In\cite{lombardi2016radiometric}, depth cues with RGB-D cameras were used to infer the intrinsic images.
+Jeon et al.\cite{jeon2014intrinsic} introduced an image decomposition model based on locally linear embedding algorithm\cite{roweis2000nonlinear}, which is related to our model but mainly strives to explicitly decompose an image into shading, reflectance and texture layers.
+Barron and Mailk\cite{barron2015shape} also formulated a similar one called ``shape, albedo, and illumination from shading (SAIFS)'' to recover each intrinsic layer from an image.
+Instead, Guo et al.\cite{guo2017lime} proposed a model for low-light image enhancement that takes only the illumination layer into account under dark-channel prior.
+When it comes to image illumination manipulation, intrinsic image decomposition is always used as a building block integrated with a layer-remapping operator and image construction for post-processing.
+Nevertheless, the post-processing steps are out of the constraints of intrinsic image decomposition, which may introduce strong artifacts even with a high-quality image decomposition.